xmatters/xm-labs-snow_linc/README.md

    2c.
 Build out the condition to your own specification (what does the record need to have on it to trigger an xmatters event)

 3. That's it!
 Fire a test!
 Create or update a record on the table you are integrating with and watch the activity stream on the xmatters side.
 From this point customize the form / properties / logic from the xmatters side.

+# Testing and troubleshooting
+If for some reason the integration isn't behaving as intended (or expected) please add log statements to any / all the scripts to check the values that are being sent / passed on.
+Start with:

+1. The data handler script include to verify if the record from the table is passing the condition rules and being properly bundled up and sent to the outbound queue table.

+Then go to the outbound queue table and verify that the record is being generated.
+If it is being generated but you aren't seing the event trigger in xmatters or the activity stream add log statements in the 2nd script include: xM REST Util.